18F/technology-budgeting/handbook.md

 If you don’t currently have the knowledge you need in-house, you’ll need to hire someone who does — even if only seasonally or on contract.
 A developer or designer with experience building modern software, ideally for government, is your best bet.
 Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development — there are coding "bootcamps" throughout the U.S., including some online-only options.

-The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to state spending on technology.
+The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to spending on technology.
 And once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.

 Likewise, mission agencies must directly employ enough developers that they can oversee the work being done by vendors.
 They’ll represent the contracting officer, ensuring that vendors’ work is of a high quality and that vendors are working on the right things.

 Although software is never "done" — you’ll always need to adapt to changing technology, policy, regulations, laws, and user needs — there will be a point when you need far fewer developers to continue that work.
 At that point it becomes especially important to have multiple agency employees who fully grasp the software, who are capable of maintaining it.

 For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government product owner.
-Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-8"><a href="#footnote-8">8</a></sup>
+Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-9"><a href="#footnote-9">9</a></sup>

 #### Checklist